What Indoor Team Building Activities Actually Engage a Whole Team?

 Build the Monthly Rotation (Week 4)

-End of monthYou've tested three formats: quiz (low effort), building challenge (medium effort), and scavenger hunt (high effort).
-Survey the team: which was their favorite?
-Build a monthly rotation using the top two, and introduce one new activity each month.
-Set up a recurring calendar event for 'Team Activity Wednesday' (or whatever day worked).
-The name should be generic enough to hold different formats without a new invite each time.
+End of monthYou've tested three formats: quiz (low effort), building challenge (medium effort), scavenger hunt (high effort).
+Quick survey: which was their favorite?
+Build a monthly rotation from the top two and rotate in a new idea each month.
+Create a recurring 'Team Activity Wednesday' calendar hold — generic enough to fit any format without a new invite each time.

 With Actify, set up recurring indoor activities with automatic sign-ups and a running leaderboard.
 The platform tracks who's participated and surfaces engagement data without you building a spreadsheet.